-Permission to utilize electronic devices may be granted by program staff and on an individual needs basis to enhance program experience and only when the use of such devices is age-appropriate, educational, and supervised by a staff member.
+Permission to utilize electronic devices may be granted by program staff and on an individual needs basis to enhance program experience and only when the use of such a device is age-appropriate, educational, and able to be supervised by a staff member.
 Under these circumstances, all personal electronic devices must remain in backpacks, pockets, or in the possession of Y staff.
 Y staff will temporarily confiscate the cell phone, or other electronic device, should participants not be able to adhere to our policy.